-Treesilience officially kicked off in St. Louis in Fall 2021 with a tree removal and planting in Pine Lawn.
-The program builds on work from Beyond Housing and their urban tree canopy analysis.
-It includes an outreach and prioritization process to determine focus areas for the program within the 24:1 Community—a group of nearly two dozen municipalities in North St. Louis County that have joined together to improve their communities and their residents’ quality of life.
+In north St. Louis County, the initiative has built on work from Beyond Housing and their urban tree canopy analysis.
+It includes an outreach and prioritization process to determine focus areas for the program within the 24:1 Community—a group of nearly two dozen municipalities in the county that have joined together as one to improve their communities and their residents’ quality of life.

 For every tree removed, the team will replant two trees through Forest ReLeaf of Missouri’s tree nursery and giveaway program.
 The Canopy Crew will continue to support the community throughout the tree planting process and afterward through the replacement trees’ establishment period.

 Due to the statewide organizational reach of both TNC and Forest ReLeaf of Missouri, the partners hope this program can be replicated across the state.

-“There are many communities throughout Missouri that stand to lose tree canopy and that suffer from inequitable access to tree canopy already,” says Rebecca.
+“There are many communities throughout Missouri that stand to lose tree canopy and that suffer from inequitable access to tree canopy already,” Weaver says.
 “We hope the Treesilience pilot program inspires other communities to proactively pursue similar initiatives that enhance urban landscapes and provide learning opportunities for young people.”

 The Treesilience initiative will continue to assess, remove and replant trees through 2023.
-Continue to check back to see our progress.

 How to Participate in the Program